jsolly/awesome-django-blog/README.md

 - Git hooks for automatic static file generation (manage.py collectstatic)
 - GitActions CI integration with coverage, linting, and testing.
 Push with confidence!
 - Compatible with Sqllite or postgres databases for fast protyping and production
+- Deploy static assets to Amazon S3 + Cloudfront just by changing a few settings in the .env file.
+- Procfile included for easy deployment with Heroku or other services that use Procfile.
 - Optimized for Performance, SEO, and A11Y
 - Latest Django 5.x
 - 95% or above unit code coverage for a maintainable codebase